KChen-lab/Monopogen/README.md

 Here we provide demo of variant calling  based on data provided in the `example/` folder, which include:
 * `chr20_2Mb.rh.filter.sort.bam (.bai)`
   The bam file storing read alignment for one study sample.
-Current `scPopGene` does not support mulitple sample mode.
+Current `Monopogen` supports both single and mulitple sample calling mode.
+Mulitple sample calling increase the sensitivity of variant detection.
 * `CCDG_14151_B01_GRM_WGS_2020-08-05_chr20.filtered.shapeit2-duohmm-phased.vcf.gz`
   The reference panel with over 2,500 samples in 1000 Genome database.
 Only variants located in chr20: 0-2Mb are extracted.
 * `chr20_2Mb.hg38.fa (.fai)`